Fabian Delph

 Fabian Delph (born 21 November 1989) is an English former professional footballer who played as a central midfielder or left-back.

 He was on the books of Bradford City as a youngster until he moved to Leeds United aged 11.
 Having played 45 matches for Leeds at League One level and once in the Championship, he transferred to Premier League club Aston Villa in August 2009 for £6 million.
 In 2012, he returned to Leeds for a short loan spell.
 Delph had a successful start to the 2012–13 Premier League season, leading Villa manager Paul Lambert to call for his inclusion in the England squad.
 In July 2015, Delph joined Manchester City for £8 million.
 In 2019, he moved to Everton, where he went on to spend three seasons, before announcing his retirement from football in September 2022.

-Delph represented England at under-19 and under-21 level and made his senior debut in a friendly against Norway on 3 September 2014.
+Delph represented England at under-19 and under-21 level and made his senior debut in a friendly against Norway in 2014, the first of 20 caps, including representing his country at the 2018 FIFA World Cup.

 Club career

 Leeds United

 Born in Bradford, West Yorkshire, Delph started his career in football as a youngster at Bradford City.
 Delph left City in September 2001 to join Leeds United after he was recommended to their academy coach Greg Abbott by former Bradford manager Paul Jewell, whose son played with Delph.
 He went to Tong Secondary School, which he left in 2006 to sign a two-year scholarship with Leeds United, at the age of 16.
 He completed his studies at the partner school to Leeds, Boston Spa School.

 After a string of impressive performances in spring 2007, Delph was made captain of the Leeds Reserves.
-He was given his debut at Leeds as a substitute in the final match of the 2006–07 season against Derby County on 6 May 2007, a match in which Robert Bayly was also given a debut for Leeds.
-He was awarded his first professional contract on 11 January 2008, and made two appearances for Leeds in the 2007–08 season, both as a substitute.
+He, along with Robert Bayly, was given his debut at Leeds as a substitute in the final match of the 2006–07 season against Derby County on 6 May 2007.
+He was awarded his first professional contract on 11 January 2008, and made two substitute appearances for Leeds in the 2007–08 season.

-Delph impressed in the 2008–09 pre-season friendly against Barnet, earning praise from both manager Gary McAllister and former Leeds player Eddie Gray.
+Delph impressed in the 2008–09 pre-season friendly against Barnet, earning praise from manager Gary McAllister and former Leeds player Eddie Gray.
 He made his first League Cup start in Leeds' 5–2 win away at Chester City in the first round on 13 August 2008.
 Having gained more first-team experience, on 5 September 2008, Delph signed a new four-year contract at Leeds.
 He celebrated his new contract by scoring his first senior goal the following day as Leeds defeated Crewe Alexandra 5–2.
-He soon followed it up by scoring twice, both "superb goals" from long range, against Walsall during a 3–0 win.
+He soon after scored two long range shots against Walsall during a 3–0 win.